isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 By default, the starter kit uses [Adobe's Spectrum](https://spectrum.adobe.com/) components.
 Let's set it to use [Google's Material UI](https://mui.com/):

+1. Ensure that the starter kit is not running.
+To stop the starter kit, open your terminal, navigate to the **react-starter-kit-aem-headless-forms**, and press Ctrl-C (it's the same on Windows, Mac & Linux).

+    Do not attempt to close the terminal.
+Closing your terminal does not stop the starter kit.

-Open command prompt, navigate to the **react-starter-kit-aem-headless-forms** and run the following command:
+1. Run the following command:

 ```shell